-How to Compare Text in Excel and Highlight Differences (8 Quick Ways)
+How to Compare Text and Highlight Differences in Excel (8 Quick Ways)

-Method 1: The EXACT Function
+Method 1 – Using the EXACT Function

-⏩Activate Cell D5
+⏩Activate Cell D5.

 =EXACT(B5,C5)